Target Heart Rate Calculator

 Your target range depends on how physically fit you are.
 If you believe you are athletic, your target rate should be 70% to 85% of your maximum heart rate.
 Because you consider yourself athletic, it is assumed that you exercise regularly and vigorously, and do not have any conditions that would make it unsafe for you to exercise.
 For endurance training, you should aim for 55% to 90% of your maximum heart rate.

 Finding your heart rate

 To find out what your heart rate is during exercise, you must first stop briefly to take your pulse.
 The easiest places to find your pulse are at your neck and wrist.
 Place your fingers (not the thumb) on either of these places and press lightly.
 Count the beats you feel for a full 60 seconds.
 Or count for 30 seconds and double the result.
 An easier way of finding your heart rate is to buy an inexpensive pulse monitor.
 These are available at sporting goods stores and discount stores.

 Why should you care?

-Regular exercise is important to help you stay healthy and maintain a normal weight.
-When you exercise, you should know how vigorously you are working out.
+Regular exercise is important to help you stay healthy and stay at a normal weight.
+When you exercise, you should know how hard you are working out.
 Your target heart rate can tell you that.
 Keep in mind that exercise doesn't have to be strenuous to offer health benefits.
 You can improve your fitness with a 30- to 60-minute workout of moderate intensity most days of the week.
 You can break up this amount into smaller portions throughout the course of the day.
 If you are a beginner, you will want to start at a less vigorous level and work up to a moderate intensity as you become more fit.

-This calculator is not intended to replace the evaluation of a health care professional.
+This calculator is not intended to replace the evaluation of a healthcare professional.